1. Include a prize

 - What are the stakeholder’s affective and cognitive impressions?

 .
-For example, provider satisfaction related to an organization’s premises can be gauged as follows:
+For instance, provider satisfaction concerning an organization’s accessibility can be probed by the following questions:

-- How satisfied are you with the seating capacity in the waiting area?
+- How satisfied are you with the amount of parking space?

-- How satisfied are you with our indoor directional signs?
+- How satisfied are you with the size of the parking spots?

-- How satisfied are you with our air conditioning?
+- How satisfied are you with travel time?

 7. Basic demographics

-Finally, the survey should include questions related to the stakeholder ’s personality and demographics
+Last but not least, the survey should include questions related to the stakeholder’s personality and demographics

 as well in order to support proper market segmentation analysis.